-One week into its launch, it is indisputable; great things come in bijoux spaces and Zamalek has welcomed Troufa with open arms.
+One week into its launch, it is indisputable; great things come in bijoux spaces and one of the best dessert places in Zamalek is Troufa.
 The steady flow of customers to this Aladdin’s cave of delights shows that good news spreads quickly.

 Products Available and Signature Items